TheMenerv/vscode-love2d-launcher/README.md

 1. Configure your Path to your Löve executable
 2. Open your Löve Project in your workspace
-3. Press ALT+L to launch Löve
+3. Press ALT+L or CTRL+B or F5 to launch Löve

 ## Configuration